 - Having survived her battle with Khan Noonien Singh, the USS Enterprise is returning to Earth.
 With a few hours left in their journey, Admiral Kirk remarks in his log that there is a heavy feeling amongst the crew on the ship, having lost their science officer, Captain Spock, whom sacrificed himself to insure the Enterprise would not be destroyed by Khan.
 Kirk has Uhura check for a hailing signal from Starfleet but finds there isn't one.
 When asked by a cadet if they will receive a hero's welcome at home, Kirk thinks they will since they have paid with their dearest blood.

 In a remote area of space, a Klingon female, Valkris, waits on a small Earth freighter for a signal from her commanding officer.
 Commander Kruge responds and Valkris transmits stolen data to him on Project Genesis.
-When asked by Kruge if she had seen the information, she replies she had.
+When asked by Kruge if she had seen the top secret information, she replies she had.
 Kruge informs her that it's unfortunate that she had.
 With the captain of the freighter asking when he will be paid, Kruge's ship, a Klingon Bird-of-Prey, deactivates its cloaking device and swings into attack, blasting apart the freighter and flying off.

 On Earth, the Enterprise arrives at the orbiting Spacedock.
-While the ship docks, the crew catches sight of Starfleet's newest and most advanced ship, the USS Excelsior.
+While the starship docks, the crew catches sight of Starfleet's newest and most advanced ship, the USS Excelsior.
 Sulu remarks that the Excelsior has a new technology called transwarp drive.
 Mr. Scott is skeptical but scornful, however Kirk scolds him gently, saying "Young minds, fresh ideas."
 A warning alarm suddenly sounds; someone has broken into Mr. Spock's quarters which Kirk had ordered sealed.
 Kirk goes there himself and finds Dr. McCoy, whom appears to be suffering from mental trauma.
 He informs Kirk that he left him back on Genesis and that he has to climb the steps of Mount Selaya on the planet Vulcan.
 McCoy collapses, unconscious, and Kirk calls for the medics.

 However, the crew of the Enterprise is not given a ceremonial reception from Starfleet.
 They are received by Admiral Morrow who has nothing but bad news for them: Kirk will not be allowed to return to the Genesis Planet to retrieve Spock's body.
 Project Genesis has become a galactic controversy and only the science teams will be allowed access to the planet.
 The crew are sworn to secrecy regarding the forbidden subject.
 Scotty will be reassigned to the Excelsior to help with engineering development on the new ship.
 Worst of all, the Enterprise is to be decommissioned from service.